ilmanzo/ilmanzo.github.com/content/post/qboot-qemu-helper.md

 Go wasn't just the popular kid on the block; for a project like this, it was the perfect evolution.
 It hit every single one of my wishlist items with pragmatic grace:

 Single Executable? ✅ Go compiles to a static native binary by default.
-My qboot helper is just one file, ready to rock on any Linux system.
+My q2boot helper is just one file, ready to rock on any Linux system.
 Deployment?
 Solved.

 Linux Love? ✅ Go’s cross-compilation is legendary.
 Building for aarch64, s390x, and ppc64le from a single machine is trivial, not a weekend-long project.